mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/Drupal/index.md

 *  **Database name:**
    Set the name of your database schema which will be added to your local database.
-   After installation you can view this database for this instance of WordPress using phpMyAdmin, Sequel Pro, or           MySQLWorkbench.
+   After installation you can view this database for this instance of Drupal using phpMyAdmin, Sequel Pro, or           MySQLWorkbench.

 *  **Username:**
    The Drupal admin's username.